-We have certain other contingencies resulting from labor grievances and contract administration, litigation, and claims incident to the ordinary course of business.
+We have certain other contingencies incident to the ordinary course of business.
 Management believes that the ultimate disposition of such other contingencies is not expected to materially affect our financial condition, results of operations or cash flows.

 15. Stock-Based Compensation Plans